There was a time when getting a free night on the Las Vegas Strip was a tall task, if not impossible.

 But that’s changed, and changed fast.
 Thanks to partnerships between hotel chains and some of the Strip’s most famous properties, you can use points from hotel chains like Hyatt, Marriott, IHG, and Hilton to stay in Las Vegas.

-I’ll give you a rundown of the hotels on the Las Vegas Strip that can be booked with points, and just how exactly you can earn those points.
-And while that can save you some serious money on the notoriously spendy Strip, you’ll still be on the hook for Las Vegas’s notorious daily resort fees.
-These unavoidable fees can range from $20 to $50 each night.
+With Vegas back open for business, it’s time for a rundown of the best hotels on the Strip you can book with points – and how to earn those points.
+In many cases that will save you some serious money on the Strip, keep in mind you may still be on the hook for Las Vegas’s notorious resort fees, from $20 to $50 each night.

-Thanks to an exclusive partnership between Hyatt Hotels and MGM Resorts, it is possible to book all of the MGM owned hotels on the Las Vegas Strip with World of Hyatt points.
+Thanks to an exclusive partnership between Hyatt Hotels and MGM Resorts, you can book all of the MGM owned hotels on the Las Vegas Strip with World of Hyatt points.
 And that includes one of the most famous properties on the Strip.

 A gem in the MGM portfolio and jewel on the Strip, the Bellagio can be booked for 25,000 World of Hyatt points each night.
 As one of the more upscale properties in Las Vegas with its iconic water fountains, it isn’t uncommon to pay $300 to $500 a night if paying cash.
 At 25,000 points, this is a great way to get a solid value of your World of Hyatt points.

 Just for opening the World of Hyatt Credit Card, you will earn 25,000 World of Hyatt points after spending $3,000 within the first three months of opening the card and another 25,000 World of Hyatt points after spending a total of $6,000 within the first six months of card membership.

 Click Here to learn more about the World of Hyatt Credit Card.

 The MGM Grand is another great option if you want to save some points.
 It can be booked starting at 15,000 points per night.